Good-Data-Hub/taxonomy4good/README.md

 ### Create custom taxonomy
-You can also create a custom taxonomy from scratch using `SustainabilityItem` objects, then initialize one of the items as a root item to a newly created `SustainabilityTaxonomy`.
+Create a custom taxonomy from scratch using `SustainabilityItem` objects, then initialize one of the items as a root item to a newly created `SustainabilityTaxonomy`.
 ```python
 from taxonomy4good import SustainabilityTaxonomy, SustainabilityItem